archaeo-social/mastodon/rules-and-guidelines.md

 NOTE: The "official" Mastodon app is NOT recommended for use on Scholar Social, as it does not allow for posting using the "Unlisted" privacy setting.

 Use a CW or post as Unlisted if you're not sure that your post is "on-topic."
-The Scholar Social Local Timeline is not meant to be a current events news aggregator, and if your post seems to fall into this category, you may be asked to delete and re-draft it with a CW or as an Unlisted post.
+The archaeo.social Local Timeline is not meant to be a current events news aggregator, and if your post seems to fall into this category, you may be asked to delete and re-draft it with a CW or as an Unlisted post.
 Let's try to avoid turning the Local Timeline into the same rehashing of the outrage-of-the-day that we see on Twitter!

 Not _every_ post on the Local Timeline should be CW'd, but most should.
 Do your best to try to accommodate each other, and try to be understanding when there is a clash of expectations or needs.

-## Unwelcome conduct on Scholar Social
+## Unwelcome conduct on archaeo.social

 The following will result in: a warning from the admin or having offending posts deleted, possibly without prior notice.